VIDEO: Hear from the American sailors who pursue their sport’s highest prize; each day spent chasing an Olympic dream is a journey of self-discovery.

 FOR IMMEDIATE RELEASE

-Portsmouth, R.I. – US Sailing, the national governing body for the sport, has named 18 Olympic-class athletes to the 2017 US Sailing Team.
+Bristol, R.I. – US Sailing, the national governing body for the sport, has named 20 Olympic-class athletes to the 2018 US Sailing Team.
 The national team is selected annually and is comprised of the top sailors competing in the events selected for the Tokyo 2020 Olympic Games.
-The roster is assembled from a combination of sailors who qualified based on results at World Cup Series Miami 2017, and additional accomplished athletes who receive discretionary selection from the Chief of U.S. Olympic Sailing, two-time Olympic Champion Malcolm Page (Newport, R.I.).
+The roster is assembled from a combination of sailors who qualified based on results at 2017 class world championships, the 2017 Aarhus Test Event, World Cup Series Miami USA 2018, and additional accomplished athletes who receive discretionary selection from the Chief of U.S. Olympic Sailing, two-time Olympic Champion Malcolm Page (Newport, R.I.).
 Through the US Sailing Team and its sponsors, athletes on the Olympic path receive financial, logistical, coaching, technical, fitness, marketing and communications support.

 49er (Men’s Two-Person High Performance Skiff):